Casino Terms Lingo & Jargon at gamerisms

 • Holding Your Own: casino player who is staying on an even keel or breaking even.

-• Hot: a winning player—congrats to you!gambling gecko, casino terms
+• Hot: a winning player—congrats to you!

 Casino Terms Lingo & Jargon J-O